twnzl/nanium/README.md

 ### skip interceptors

-E.g. If you have an interceptor that checks authentication, but you want to have a service that is callable without authorization (anonymous), you can skip the execution of this interceptor for this special service.
-To do that use the property 'skipInterceptors' of the RequestType Decorator.
+For example, if you have an interceptor that checks authentication, but you want to have a service that is callable without authorization (anonymous), you can skip the execution of this interceptor for this special service.
+To do so use the property 'skipInterceptors' of the RequestType Decorator.
 If set to true, then all interceptors are skipped.
-If you only want to skip specific interceptors use an array with the interceptor classes to skip.
+If you only want to skip specific interceptors, use an array with the interceptor classes or instances to skip.

 ```ts
 @RequestType({